 - information storage obligations in compliance with investigative activities requirements (ie, the maintenance of subscriber and service databases for three years and the provision of access to the Federal Security Service, where required);

 - requirements under certain types of licence – for example, operators of universal services, operators of data transfer and operators of telematics services, when providing internet access at collective access points (eg, public Wi-Fi) must identify customers by their full name via valid identification or other means that allow secure identification, including mobile network subscriber numbers.
 Such data must be kept for at least six months; and

-- obligations under the Yarovaya Law – a federal law named after one of its authors, Russian Parliamentary Deputy Irina Yarovaya – which will introduce an obligation that all Russian communications operators must store records of voice messages and any other type of data (including videos and pictures) exchanged, downloaded, shared or uploaded by users of Russian telecom networks.
+- obligations under the Yarovaya Law – a federal law named after one of its authors, Russian Parliamentary Deputy Irina Yarovaya – that all Russian communications operators must store records of voice messages and any other type of data (including videos and pictures) exchanged, downloaded, shared or uploaded by users of Russian telecom networks.

 In addition to the above, Article 10.1 of the Information Law sets out similar requirements for parties that organise the online distribution of information.
 Such entities must store the metadata of user communications and information for one year and the messages themselves for six months.
-From January 1 2018, these provisions will be amended to extend storage requirements to the operators of online messaging services.
+Starting from 1 January 2018, these provisions have also applied to the operators of online messaging services.
 Stored information must be provided to investigative authorities on request.

 As of September 1 2015, Russian legislation has required the data localisation of Russian citizens’ personal data.
 This requirement implies that Russian citizens’ personal data can be processed only with the use of databases physically located in Russia (which, however, does not limit the parallel use of foreign databases and servers).